Christian Wirth: Operation Reinhard

 During the construction of Sobibór, the second Aktion Reinhard camp, Wirth visited the incomplete site, and conducted an experimental gassing of 25 Jewish slave-labourers.
 He liked to carry a whip, and he used it on both Jewish victims and guards.
 When Treblinka (the last and most efficient Reinhard camp) was set up, Wirth took a direct role in reorganizing it when the first Commandant, Dr. Irmfried Eberl, was replaced by Franz Stangl.
 Stangl recalled one of Wirth's inspection visits to Treblinka as Inspector of Operation Reinhard, around September 1942:

 To tell the truth, one did become used to it... they were cargo.
 I think it started the day I first saw the Totenlager [extermination area] in Treblinka.
 I remember Wirth standing there, next to the pits full of black-blue corpses.
 It had nothing to do with humanity – it could not have.
 It was a mass – a mass of rotting flesh.
 Wirth said 'What shall we do with this garbage?'
 I think unconsciously that started me thinking of them as cargo.

-In May 1943, after Himmler's visit to Sobibór and Treblinka, Wirth was promoted to the rank of SS-Sturmbannführer (Major).
+In May 1943, after Heinrich Himmler's visit to Sobibór and Treblinka, Wirth was promoted to the rank of SS-Sturmbannführer (major).
 On 3 November 1943, after the Sobibór uprising, SS and police units shot all of the Jewish labor forces still incarcerated at Trawniki, Poniatowa, and Majdanek concentration camps during Aktion Erntefest ("Operation Harvest Festival"); 42,000 prisoners in all.

-When Operation Reinhard was terminated after three million Polish Jews and thousands of Gypsies were murdered, Wirth was sent to Trieste in Italy along with the other former Aktion Reinhard staff.
+When Operation Reinhard was terminated after three million Polish Jews and thousands of Roma were murdered, Wirth was sent to Trieste in Italy along with the other former Aktion Reinhard staff.
 From autumn 1943, Wirth's role was to oversee the Risiera di San Sabba concentration camp as well as to combat partisans over the border in occupied Yugoslavia.
 He commanded SS Task Force R, which engaged in antipartisan and anti-Jewish actions in the Trieste-Fiume-Udine area of northern Italy.
 The Jews of this area were to be concentrated at San Sabba and eventually killed.
 Upon Wirth's order a crematorium was built at San Sabba.

 Allegedly to remove potential future witnesses, their superiors assigned former death camp staff to the most dangerous job they could find: anti-partisan combat.
 While in prison in 1971, Stangl stated in an interview, "We were an embarrassment to our [superiors].
 They wanted to find ways and means to 'incinerate' us."
-Wirth was killed in May 1944 by Yugoslav Partisans while travelling in an open-topped car on an official trip to Fiume.
-He was buried with full military honours in the German Military Cemetery in Opcina, near Trieste.
-His remains were transferred in 1959 to the block 15, tomb 716 of the German Military Cemetery at Costermano, near Lake Garda, northern Italy.

 Death

-Wirth was shot and killed by Yugoslav partisans near Kozina, Istria, on 26 May 1944.
+Wirth was shot and killed on 26 May 1944 by Yugoslav partisans while travelling in an open-topped car near Kozina, Istria while on an official trip to Fiume (now Rijeka).
+He was buried with full military honours in the German Military Cemetery in Opcina, near Trieste.
+In 1959, his remains were transferred to the block 15, tomb 716 of the German Military Cemetery at Costermano, near Lake Garda, northern Italy.